Have a laptop with 8GB of RAM and want to run AI locally?

 the model size (3B instead of 7B), not the quantization level (Q2 instead of Q4).

-A smaller model with Q4 will give better quality than a larger one with Q2.
+A smaller model with Q4 will provide better quality than a larger one with Q2.

-More details on compression techniques and their impact on quality —
+More on compression techniques and their impact on quality —

-to download Q8 "for quality" — the model won't fit in memory,
+to the temptation to load Q8 "for quality" — the model won't fit into memory,

-and you'll get swap to disk instead of fast responses.
+and you'll get disk swapping instead of fast responses.

-Three environment variables and one habit (closing unnecessary applications) — that's all
+Three environment variables and one habit (closing unnecessary things) — that's all

 a minute, and the difference in stability is noticeable.